 Because of the Cold War, West Germany became a member of NATO in 1955.
 NATO is an alliance of countries that have pledged to defend one another in case of an attack by the Soviet Union or its allies (or anyone else).

 One NATO country is considered an attack on all NATO countries.
 The invocation of Article 5 in the NATO charter means one nation has been attacked and calls on all members to help.
-It has only been invoked once by the US following the 9/11 Attacks.
+The US invoked it only once following the 9/11 Attacks.

-In 1990, Germany was reunified and became a member of NATO as a whole nation, including forces from the East German military, giving the Bundeswehr a unique mixture of NATO standards and Warsaw Pact weapons, equipment, and tactics.
+In 1990, Germany was reunified and became a member of NATO as a whole nation, including forces from the East German military.
+This gave the Bundeswehr a unique mixture of NATO standards and Warsaw Pact weapons, equipment, and tactics.

 Reunification